 Tip: Try to use the same username on all Social Media platforms.
 This will make it very easy for people to find you.

 These are only five of the reasons why your products are not selling.
-We often create a product, without asking the customer for a feedback until it is too late.
+We often create a product, without asking the customer for feedback until it is too late.
 Some products are not as great as we want them to be.
 Others are already on the market (competition).
-Third are not that necessary and there is a great substitute for them.
+Third, are not that necessary and there is a great substitute for them.

 You are the one in charge.
-You need to analyze your business and pay a close attention to your Social Media channels.
+You need to analyze your business and pay close attention to your Social Media channels.
 If you see a problem, you need to be able to fix it.
 After all, it is in your hand to encourage and stimulate people to buy your products.